The Architecture of Polish Independence

-The creation of institutions of higher education, where future elites would be formed, was also an important element in the re-birth of the independent state.
+The creation of institutions of higher education, where the future elites would be formed, was also an important element in the rebirth of the independent state.
 The Warsaw School of Economics (it received the name in 1933) was created in 1918, based on the Wyższa Szkoła Handlowa (Higher Trade School).
-In the interwar period, it was the most important economics university in the country.
-It was its first provost, Bolesław Miklaszewski, who came up with an idea to begin construction of a new campus in Warsaw’s Mokotów district.
+In the Interwar period, it was the most important economics university in the country.
+Its first provost, Bolesław Miklaszewski, came up with an idea to begin construction of a new campus in Warsaw’s Mokotów district.
 The design for the building complex was created in 1924 by Jan Koszczyc-Witkiewicz, who was one of the architects looking for a ‘national style’ – forms that would arise from Polish history and tradition and that would evoke the local spirit.

 Poland’s Most Beautiful University Campuses